microsoft/react-native-code-push/README.md

 codePush.getCurrentPackage(): Promise<LocalPackage>;
 ```

 Retrieves the metadata about the currently installed "package" (e.g. description, installation time).
-This can be useful for scenarios such as displaying a "what's new?" dialog after an update has been applied, and checking whether there is a pending update that is waiting to be applied via a resume or restart.
+This can be useful for scenarios such as displaying a "what's new?" dialog after an update has been applied or checking whether there is a pending update that is waiting to be applied via a resume or restart.

 This method returns a `Promise` which resolves to the [`LocalPackage`](#localpackage) instance that represents the currently running update.